Sudan's Bashir pledges peace in first South Sudan visit since split

 Last week, South Sudan re-launched crude production with the first oil cargo expected to reach Sudan's Red Sea export terminal at Port Sudan by the end of May.

 Both nations withdrew troops from border areas as agreed in an African Union-brokered deal in September.
-But they took until March to set up the demilitarised border zone, due to mistrust.
+But they took until March to set up the demilitarized border zone, due to mistrust.

-Fighting has ravaged Darfur since 2003 when mainly non-Arab rebels took up arms against Sudan's Arab-led government, accusing it of politically and economically marginalising the region.
+Fighting has ravaged Darfur since 2003 when mainly non-Arab rebels took up arms against Sudan's Arab-led government, accusing it of politically and economically marginalizing the region.

 The violence has fallen off from its peak in 2003 and 2004, but a fresh surge has forced more than 130,000 people to flee their homes this year, according to the United Nations.